cjwit/bgsu-music/README.md

 ### Small Ensembles

 * Taiko director change?
-* New music ensemble?
+* Other ensembles that composition wants to feature?
+(New Music Ensemble, for example)
 * Description updates
-* Audio files
+* Add audio files and images

 ### Faculty